By Greg Jensen

 The Conversion - Twisting the Standard Collar Trade into a Dynamic Collar Trade

-One way to adjust a standard collar is to sell the call 60-90 days further out in time than the long put, which lets someone else pay for your downside insurance.
+One way to adjust a standard collar strategy is to sell the call 60-90 days further out in time than the long put, which lets someone else pay for your downside insurance.

 Fundamentals – The Stocks You Want for Dynamic Collar Trades